Zoom on the Westinghouse WGen7500DF

 Power & Run Time

-At a noise rating of 72 dBA (just slightly more noisy than a vacuum cleaner), this generator can be started via a conventional pull-start mechanism, or a simple and elegant electric starter (battery included).
+Enjoying a noise rating of 72 dBA (just slightly more noisy than a dishwasher), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a simple and elegant electric starter (battery included).
 Moreover, to offer you even more convenience, the WGen7500DF can also be remotely started (key fob included).

-Since the WGen7500DF has a somewhat high THD (<23%), it is advisable to not use it for the powering of sensitive electronic devices.
+As the WGen7500DF has a high THD (<23%), it is not recommended to use it to power sensitive electronic devices.

-Additionally, it features 2 DC outlets: there's two 5V USB ports with which charging of electronics like mobile phones and tablets is made convenient.
+Additionally, it features 2 DC outlets: there's two 5V USB ports with which you may charge electronics, for example mobile phones or tablets, conveniently.

-Because the WGen7500DF is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.
+Since the WGen7500DF bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

 Westinghouse's ST Switch Outlet